BarredEwe/LiquidGlass/README.md

 > **Can I mix SwiftUI and UIKit glass views?**
 > Absolutely!
 They use the same Metal backend and work seamlessly together.

+> **Why does this look different from Apple's Liquid Glass?**
+> This is an independent implementation of a similar effect.
+Apple's official Liquid Glass is available only in iOS 26+ and uses private APIs.

+> **What's the performance impact?**
+> Minimal when using `.once` or `.manual`.
+With `.continuous`, expect ~5-10% GPU usage depending on update frequency and device.

 ## 🛡 License

 MIT © 2025 • BarredEwe / Prefire

+## 🙏 Acknowledgments

+- Inspired by Apple's Liquid Glass design language
+- Metal shaders based on GPU Gems blur techniques

 ---